We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 Insulation FAQs

 We offer a dried and treated Thermowood for extended life along with a premium Redwood Cedar (which looks great with two coats of Danish oil).
-Composite and recycle-able plastic claddings also provide a beautiful finish with wipe clean maintenance.
-We avoid low cost options such as Spruce which have lessor life enhancing treatments, higher moisture and sap content as stains and paints are more likely to need regular maintenance.
+Composite and recyclable plastic claddings also provide a beautiful finish with wipe-clean maintenance.
+We avoid low-cost options such as Spruce which have lesser life-enhancing treatments, and higher moisture and sap content as stains and paints are more likely to need regular maintenance.

 Basic structures have an external wall only.
 Foam and Rockwool types of insulation can then be applied internally in differing thicknesses with a thin MDF or thicker plasterboard covering.
 Thicker plasterboard, batons behind and even a plaster coating will enhance insulation further.
 A U value gives you the best indicator of insulation achieved.